mojaloop/contrib-cross-network-demo/proposal.md

 If the DFSP&#39;s address is the last address in the list, it is the intended final recipient and should process the message.

-## 7. Transaction Lifecycle
+## 7. Transaction Life-cycle

 The combination of using Moja Addresses as **FspIds** and also the ability to specify an out-of-network recipient in the **FSPIOP-Final-Destination** or **FSPIOP-Route** header means that the existing API can be used to execute transactions across multiple networks.

-The following sections describe a general transaction lifecycle aligned with the use cases in the Mojaloop API specification and call-out the changes required and questions that arise in performing a cross-network transaction.
+The following sections describe a general transaction life-cycle aligned with the use cases in the Mojaloop API specification and call-out the changes required and questions that arise in performing a cross-network transaction.

 Further discussion is required to identify specifics of how certain new data will be transported in the API messages and how these will be secured, using either the existing API security mechanisms or an extension of these.

 ### 7.1.
 Identifying, addressing and querying the destination party

-The first stage in the transfer of funds is the identification of the counterparty in the transaction: that is, the party who is to be credited (the payee) and their DFSP.
+The first stage in the transfer of funds is the identification of the counter-party in the transaction: that is, the party who is to be credited (the payee) and their DFSP.

 This stage is described in Section 5.2 of the Open API specification.
 In summary, the sending DFSP uses an identifier of the payee to query the local ALS for the **FspId** of the payee&#39;s DFSP.
 The specification also allows for the hub to query the payee DFSP on the payer DFSP&#39;s behalf for the details of the payee and return these, along with the **FspId** , in the response.

 In other words, this process is actually an abstraction of two functions; **discovering the identity and address of the payee DFSP** followed by **querying that DFSP for the payee details**.
-This must be considered in discussing the remainder of the transaction lifecycle.
+This must be considered in discussing the remainder of the transaction life-cycle.

-In order for a cross-network solution to work, the directories used by the ALS, to facilitate the discovery of the payee DFSP, will need to be modified to include information about counterparties who are represented by DFSPs in other networks.
+In order for a cross-network solution to work, the directories used by the ALS, to facilitate the discovery of the payee DFSP, will need to be modified to include information about counter-parties who are represented by DFSPs in other networks.
 These modifications divide into two different categories, as described below.

 #### 7.1.1.
 Globally unique payee identifiers

-There are some ways of identifying a counterparty which are reliably globally unique: for instance, an MSISDN.
+There are some ways of identifying a counter-party which are reliably globally unique: for instance, an MSISDN.

 In these cases, it is sufficient for the originating party&#39;s DFSP to request information from the ALS in the form used at present.
 The expectation is that the oracle for MSISDNs and, by extension, oracles for other globally unique identifiers, will contain information for all subscribers who are associated with a DFSP which identifies the DFSP to which they belong.